Tullio Favali: Death

 Many parts of North Cotabato were occupied by armed pseudo-religious cults that were hired by the Marcos dictatorship's anti-insurgency campaign.
 They were commissioned as paramilitary units who operated as Barrio Self-Defense Units, later called Integrated Civilian Home Defense Force or ICHDF.
-Among these units were the Ilaga whose members included the brothers Norberto Jr., Edilberto and Elpidio Manero, known for their killing sprees.
+Among these units were the Ilaga whose members included the brothers Norberto Jr., Edilberto and Elpidio Manero, known for being members of an ethno-nationalist extremist cult called Tadtad and their killing sprees.

 Favali was called by townspeople for help after the Manero brothers shot the town's tailor.
 When the Manero brothers saw him arrive and enter a house, Norberto Jr. dragged his motorcycle and set it on fire.
 When Favali hurried out after seeing the fire, Edilberto shot the priest point blank in his head, trampled on his body and fired again.
 This caused the priest's skull to crack open, and Norberto Jr. picked the brains and displayed them to the horrified witnesses.
 The brothers, along with a few other gang members, stood by laughing and heckling.

 The Manero brothers and five others were found guilty of murder, and sentenced to life imprisonment, through the Free Legal Assistance Group.
 The court also found Norberto Jr. guilty of arson.

 Legacy

-Favalli is honored at the Wall of Remembrance at the Bantayog ng mga Bayani (Monument of the Heroes), which is dedicated to memorializing " individuals who lived and died in defiance of the repressive regime that ruled over the Philippines from 1972 to 1986".
+Favalli is honored at the Wall of Remembrance at the Bantayog ng mga Bayani (Monument of Heroes), which is dedicated to memorializing "individuals who lived and died in defiance of the repressive regime that ruled over the Philippines from 1972 to 1986".

-In the film Orapronobis, a priest bears likeness to Favali, and was killed by rebels in a similar fashion.
+In the film Orapronobis, a priest bears likeness to Favali, and was killed by a paramilitary group in a similar fashion.